Usashiroy/biztools-Iterator-Based-Analytics-for-Scalable-Business-Intelligence/README.md

 - **math**: For basic numeric operations like calculations and constants (e.g., `math.sqrt`, `math.pi`).
 - **scipy**: For statistical and scientific computations, such as correlation analysis, optimization, and more advanced mathematical operations.
 - **collections.abc.Iterable**: To validate and ensure inputs are proper iterables when processing sequences.
+- **itertools**: For efficient looping and iteration over large datasets, providing functions like cycle, count, and permutations to simplify repetitive tasks.

 Our work will focus on implementing the core functionality of the `biztools` package, leveraging these libraries to enhance performance, reliability, and scalability.